What do you want to calculate?

 Deal Screening

 Quickly filter properties that don't meet your return threshold before spending time on deeper due diligence.
-Set a minimum cash-on-cash return and move on from deals below it.
+Set a minimum cash-on-cash return and compare other options if a deal falls below it.

 Portfolio Comparison